jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Restrictions to edit actions.

 ???That triangles can be freely used to anywhere to group things.???

-Similar ordinals group things too….
+Similar ordinals group things too....
 What to do?
 Put a triangle there for more clarity?

 ##### Alternative Views